Average Cost of Car Insurance in Florida

 accident2 icon

-When you crash in Florida, you pay for your own medical bills regardless of who's at fault.
+In Florida, drivers handle their own medical expenses after an accident, no matter who caused it.
 More people filing claims means everyone's rates go up.
 Because of this system, full coverage runs about $2,912 per year.
 Florida Highway Safety and Motor Vehicles confirms that this no-fault system pushes the state to 49th place for insurance affordability.

 insurance2 icon